exercism/DEPRECATED.x-api/CONTRIBUTING.md

 # Contributing

-This contributing guide pertains to contributing to exercism problems in general, as well as the exercism Problem API (x-api), which is a small application that delivers the problems in all of the languages.
+This contributing guide pertains to contributing to exercism problem sets in individual languages, as well as the exercism Problem API (x-api), which is a small application that delivers the problems in all of the languages.

 The problem API includes each of the language repositories as a git submodule.

-Submodules can be a bit tricky to work with, but in this case the benefits are worth it, since contributing to a language track can be done with no dependencies on other languages.
+Submodules can be a bit tricky to work with, but in this case it's worth it, since contributing to a language track can be done with no dependencies on other languages.

 **You don't need to have a working Ruby development environment to contribute problems in Haskell or Erlang!**

 ## Contributing to an Existing Language Track

-If you wish to provide fixes to a problem in a specific language, you can navigate to each language repository from this repository via the "problems" directory at the root of the repository.
-Each entry there is a link to the relevant submodule's repository.

 Each language has its own repository, in the exercism GitHub organization.
 It is named `x<language>`, e.g.